neosensory/whats-up-neosensory/README.md

 ## Prerequisites
 To run this app you'll need to obtain both an API key for Google Maps (placed [here](https://github.com/neosensory/whats-up-neosensory/blob/master/app/src/release/res/values/google_maps_api.xml)) API key from [n2yo.com](https://www.n2yo.com/) (place it [here](https://github.com/neosensory/whats-up-neosensory/blob/master/app/src/main/res/values/other_api_keys.xml))

+## Pairing
+You may need to put your Buzz wristband into pairing mode, by pressing and holding the plus and minus buttons.
+Otherwise, the app should automatically connect to the first Buzz it finds in the environment.

 ## Other stuff
 Note: The [n2yo.com API](https://www.n2yo.com/api/) enforces a limit of 1000 requests per hour and are adamant about not abusing this.
 It is therefore important to be cognizant of this when setting the following parameters:
 * `REFRESHSATELLITESPERIOD` the time in ms between each request to gather a list of all the satellites near the user.
 Each refresh is an n2yo.com "What's Up" request.